personium/website/src/getting-started/appdev-impl.md

 <HTML of authentication form>
 ```

-Since the above response is returned, the authentication form will be displayed.
+The above response is rendered as an authentication form.

 ![Authentication Form](assets/getting-started/oauth_form.png)